tetra-code/cse_y2_notes/Q1/ML/week2.md

 - More flexible classifier needs more training data
 - Simple classifiers still perform quite well in practice

+1. estimate global parameters on training set using Gaussian distribution for each of the classes
+2. apply Bayes rule of posterior probability for classification

 - For now ignore **mixture models**: combination of separate gaussian distributions with separate weights
 - With increasing dimensions / # measurements, does Gaussian or histogram need more data? -> histogram